project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 ### 4. Verify the installation.
-List the Helm installation.
+List the Helm installation using command `helm ls --all-namespaces--all` .
 The `STATUS` should be `DEPLOYED`.

 NOTE: The `--wait` parameter in the helm installation command from [Step 3](#3-run-the-installation-using-helm) above ensures all resources are deployed and running if the `STATUS` indicates `DEPLOYED`.
 Installing the Helm Chart without the `--wait` parameter does not ensure all resources are successfully running but may still show a `Status` of `Deployed`.

 The `STATUS` value of `FAILED` indicates all resources were not created and running before the timeout occurred.
 Usually this indicates a pod creation failure is due to insufficient resources to create the Multi-Cluster-App-Dispatcher Controller pod.
 Example instructions on how to adjust the resources requested for the Helm chart are described in the `NOTE` comment of *step #4* above.
 ```
-$ helm list
+$ helm ls --all-namespaces--all
 NAME                	REVISION	UPDATED                 	STATUS  	CHART                	NAMESPACE
-opinionated-antelope	1       	Mon Jan 21 00:52:39 2019	DEPLOYED	mcad-controller-0.1.0	kube-system
+mcad	1       	Mon Jan 21 00:52:39 2019	DEPLOYED	mcad-controller-0.1.0	kube-system

 ```